 Tips for reducing pollen exposure

-- Do not mow the grass, and stay inside when it is being mown.
-If mowing is unavoidable, wear a mask.
+- Do not mow the grass and stay inside when it is being mown.
+If mowing is unavoidable, wear a mask or consider taking a non-drowsy antihistamine if your doctor has suggested this

-- Shower when you arrive home and bathe your eyes frequently with a wet washer.
+- Shower when you arrive home and rinse your eyes frequently with water

 Effective treatments are available

 Seek advice from your pharmacist or doctor about medications or treatments that will relieve your symptoms.
-Although drugs do not cure allergies, the medicines available for treatment are much more effective with fewer side effects than those available 20 years ago.
+Although medications do not cure allergies, they are much more effective with fewer side effects than medications available 20 years ago.
 You just need to know the best way to use them, and to avoid medicines that can cause more problems than they solve, like frequent decongestant (unblocking) nose sprays or tablets.

-- Antihistamine tablets or syrups (non-sedating) help sneeze, itch and irritating eyes, but they are not as effective in controlling severe nasal blockage and dribble.
+- Antihistamine tablets or syrups (non-sedating) help to reduce symptoms (sneezing, itchy and irritating eyes), but they are not as effective in controlling severe nasal blockage and dribble.
 The advantage of antihistamines is their flexibility; you can take them when you have problems, and avoid them when you are well.
 Antihistamine eye drops can also be helpful in controlling watery eyes due to allergies.

-- Intranasal corticosteroid nasal sprays (INCS) have a potent action on inflammation when used regularly (like asthma preventer medication).
+- Intranasal corticosteroid nasal sprays (INCS) have a potent action on inflammation when used regularly (like asthma preventer medications).
 These need to be used regularly and with careful attention to the way in which they are used.
+Different brands of INCS vary in strength and effectiveness, so it is important to read the labels and check details with your doctor or pharmacist.

 - Decongestant sprays unblock and dry the nose, but should not be used for more than a few days as they can cause long term problems in the nose